fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 ## Determinant

 For a 2-D vector space, it gives the change in the area of a square created by the [[basis vector]]s.
 Change in volume for a cube in 3D.
-When det = 0, it squishes the area down to a line or point, and indicates the matrix is [[linearly dependent]].
+When det = 0, it squishes the area down to a line or point, and indicates the matrix has [[Linear Dependence]].
 If det is negative, there is a "flip", but the change in area is equivalent to the absolute value of the determinant.
 [^3b1b-det]